2ndSightLab/ai-cfn/README.md

 ./get-latest-ami.sh
 ```

-# Instructions to use EC2 run.sh to launch instance or create AMI:
+# Launch and instance or create an AMI

 The file run.sh runs the scripts and tempaltes documented in these posts: